Liquorice

-The liquorice plant is an herbaceous perennial legume native to Western Asia, North Africa, and Southern Europe.
-Botanically, it is not closely related to anise or fennel, which are sources of similar flavouring compounds.
-(Another such source, star anise, is even more distantly related from anise and fennel than liquorice, despite its similar common name.)
-Liquorice is used as a flavouring in candies and tobacco, particularly in some European and West Asian countries.
+The liquorice plant is an herbaceous perennial legume native to West Asia, North Africa, and Southern Europe.
+Liquorice is used as a flavouring in confectionery, tobacco, beverages, and pharmaceuticals, and is marketed as a dietary supplement.

 Liquorice extracts have been used in herbalism and traditional medicine.
-Excessive consumption of liquorice (more than 2 mg/kg per day of pure glycyrrhizinic acid, a liquorice component) may result in adverse effects, and overconsumption should be suspected clinically in patients presenting with otherwise unexplained hypokalemia and muscle weakness.
-In at least one case, death has been attributed to excessive liquorice consumption.
+Excessive consumption of liquorice (more than 2 mg/kg per day of pure glycyrrhizinic acid, a key component of liquorice) can lead to undesirable consequences.
+Clinically, it is suspected that overindulgence in liquorice may manifest as unexplained hypertension, low blood potassium levels (hypokalemia), and muscle weakness in individuals.
+Consuming liquorice root extract should be avoided during pregnancy.

 Etymology

-The word liquorice, or licorice, is derived via the Anglo-French lycorys, from Late Latin liquiritia, itself ultimately derived from Greek γλυκύρριζα (the Modern Greek spelling of the genus is γλυκόριζα) literally meaning 'sweet root' and referring to Glycyrrhiza glabra.
+The word liquorice (UK, CAN), or licorice (US), is derived via the Anglo-French lycorys, from Late Latin liquiritia, itself ultimately derived from Greek γλυκύρριζα (the Modern Greek spelling of the genus is γλυκόριζα) literally meaning 'sweet root' and referring to Glycyrrhiza glabra.